robinsingh1/scaling-fortnight/server/README.md

 # Creating Supervisor Conf

-sudo honcho export -f Procfile.dev -c all=1,worker=10 -a triggeriq supervisord /etc/supervisor/conf.d -u robin
+sudo honcho export -f Procfile -c all=1,worker=10 -a triggeriq supervisord /etc/supervisor/conf.d -u robin

 # Then Add These Lines To The Top Of The Other File